alxyng/scott-cpu-assembler/README.md

 # Scott CPU assembler

-A machine code assembler for the Scott CPU designed in the book [But How Do It Know?](http://www.buthowdoitknow.com/)
+A machine code assembler for the CPU designed in the book [But How Do It Know?](http://www.buthowdoitknow.com/) by J. Clark Scott.

 ## Build